eoli3n/cephfs-learning-lab/README.md

 Cephadm install CephFS with containers, i chose to use [podman](https://podman.io/).

 ### Access
-To get access to dashboard
+To find how to access to dashboard, find the master node and then
 ```
-vagrant ssh ceph-3 -c ""
+vagrant ssh ceph-3 -c "cat info.log"
 ```

 ### Clean